costquestassociates/cqazapi-pytools/README.md

 Returns a list of dict.

-This will attempt to crudely flatten the data if there are complex objects provided (nested lists, dicts).
+This will attempt to crudely flatten the data if there are complex objects provided (nested lists, dicts) into a list of dict.